madly9/madly9.github.io/index.md

 ---
 layout: frontpage
-title: Student Name
+title: Madison Turano
-description: Benjamin Harvey is an Adjunct Professor at The George Washington University.
-He teaches a Data Analytis Introduction and Practicum course.
+description: Madison Turano is a Data Science Masters student at George Washington University.
+She currently works as a developer at <a href = "http://www.prosphere.com/" target="_blank">ProSphere</a>, a health and information technology (IT) consulting company for the federal government.
 keywords: statistics, data analytics
 ---